JerryWiltz/nP/README.md

 <b>nPort</b>: A Microwave Circuit Analysis Program

 **nP** is a JavaScript library for analyzing microwave circuits.
-It helps you learn about analyze and visualize the operation of various multiport circuits.
+It helps you learn about, analyze and visualize the operation of various multiport circuits.

 **nPort** creates one JavaScript global variable, **nP**.

-## Installing and Verifying nPort
+## Downloading and Verifying nPort

-Run this "Hello, nPort!" example below to verify installation.
+Download, **nPort**, then run the  "Hello, nPort!" example below to verify installation.

-* Create a new folder named "nPort!"
+* Create a new folder named "nPort"
-* Download nPort by clicking [here](https://raw.githubusercontent.com/JerryWiltz/nP/master/dist/nP.js)", then Save as... "nP.js" ensuring it is in the "nPort" folder.
+* Download nPort by clicking [here](https://raw.githubusercontent.com/JerryWiltz/nP/master/dist/nP.js)", then Save as... "nP.js" and put it in the "nPort" folder.
-* Copy and paste the file below and name it "index.html" and put it in the "nPort" folder.
+* Create the file below and name it "index.html" and put it in the "nPort" folder.
-* Launch index.html, it should bring up your browser, I recommend chrome.
-* You should see <b>"Hello, nPort!"</b>
+* Run "index.html".
+I recommend Chrome.
+You should see <b>Hello, nPort!</b>

 ```html
 <!DOCTYPE html>